-The symmetry of the bay made siting the building at its centre seem logical, and the first glimpses of it, as you descend a rugged four-wheel-drive track from a ridge line, are breathtaking.
+The symmetry of the bay made siting the building at its center seem logical, and the first glimpses of it, as you descend a rugged four-wheel-drive track from a ridgeline, are breathtaking.
 Its cedar skin, which wraps the exterior walls and the roof, has the same honeyed tones as the parched grass that surrounds it.
 Its simple forms appear to rest in absolute harmony with the arresting landscape.
 The house occupies its site confidently without ever appearing to need to compete with it.
 The arrangement of forms is completely inviting: you want to get down that track and see what it’s like inside. – Home magazine

 Photo Credit – Simon Devitt